 How do I get my Record of Immunizations?

-Or you may have titers drawn at your MD office or at the Pitt County Health Department or the Health Department in you county.
+- Or you may have titers drawn at your MD office, at the Pitt County Health Department, or at the Health Department in your county

 Where do I find the information on the cost of Health Care classes?

-The cost of all our Health Care classes are listed under each description of each class we offer on our main Health Care Web page.
-Also you may click on the title of the class, and you will be directed to this information.
+The costs of all our Health Care classes are listed under each description of each class we offer on our main Health Care Web page.
+You may also click on the title of the class which will direct you to this information.

 Where is the class schedule, and location of all the Health Care classes located?

 Click on the title of any class on our main Health Care Web page and you will be directed to the most up up-to-date schedule and class location.